AEInnova, with two industrial doctoral projects, wins the Barcelona Deep Tech Awards

 AEInnova: Innovation in Autonomous Sensors and Energy Efficiency

-AEInnova is an internationally recognized company with more than 30 awards, including recognitions from the United Nations for its role in the fight against climate change.
+AEInnova is an internationally recognized company with more than 30 awards, including recognition from the United Nations for its role in the fight against climate change.
 Thanks to initiatives such as the Barcelona Deep Tech Summit , AEInnova not only gains visibility but also strengthens its network of collaborators, including strategic partners such as the Barcelona Supercomputing Center and Mobile World Capital Barcelona .

 International recognition and collaboration with leading universities and institutions position AEInnova as a key player in the Deep Tech ecosystem and in the transition towards a more sustainable energy model.